brillout/goldpage/docs/readme.template.md

   No API
   Instead

+The nice thing is that you
+interactive escape hatch:
+If you happen to actually
+absolutely need to implement a interactive page you selectively add `renderToDom: true`.

+Non-interactive

+Interactive views are inherently complicated and time consuming to implement.

 A backend-only and we believe it's good thing.
-And if you happen to

-Keep in mind: there are hugely successful websites that have (almost) no browser-side JavaScript, such as Hacker News have only ~150 LOC of browser-side JavaScript.

-A backend-only app like the old days

-Thanks to

-The benefits are mutli
-Why would someone want?

-And more importantly, if you happen to require

-Interactive views are inherently complicated and time consuming to implement.

 Many complain that the web dev of 10 years ago was esaier than today's web development.